Namibia and the wonders of visiting deserts

 To the Namib Desert

 We drove West towards the town of Swakopmund, which is smack in the middle of the Namib desert.
-It is one of the dryest places on Earth, and yet from time to time, you see numerous people selling craftworks, on the side of the road, in the middle of nowhere.
+It is one of the driest places on Earth, and yet from time to time you see numerous people selling craftworks on the side of the road, in the middle of nowhere.
 As we got close to the coast, a towering fog became visible on the horizon, and what a sight it was!
 This desert fog takes its source from the Ocean and groundwater, and as droplets form on sand and stones within the mist, it becomes a lifeline for many living beings.
 Desert fog in the Namib desert

 Swakopmund